 I made this Times of Your Life clock to celebrate my mom's 80th birthday.
-Captured precious moments featuring family members and special occasions highlight and honor the life of Edie Bierman.
+It captured precious moments featuring family members and special occasions that highlight and honor the life of Edie Bierman.

 The Spirit lives as a whole and perfect entity despite appearances.

 The story of my mom’s transition actually happened over a five year period.
 For details on what went awry, to discover what can happen to a mind that is not about dementia or Alzheimer's but something possibly even more sinister, grab my gift, Nobody Ever Dies.